wtsi-npg/containers/README.md

 conda-verify installed.
 Additional Dockerfiles exist for this image to allow variant to be made that support building iRODS 4.1 and iRODS 4.2.

+### irods/ubuntu/12.04 ###

+This is a Docker image of a vanilla iRODS 4.1.12 server that works out of the box.
+To be used for running tests only.

 ### irods/ubuntu/16.04 ###

 This is a Docker image of a vanilla iRODS 4.2.5 server that works out